treviasxk/Nethostfire/UDP/README.md

     MaxClientExceeded = 6, // The server has exceeded the limit of connected clients }
 ```
 The ClientStatusConnection is used to define client states.
-The ClientStatusConnection can be obtained by the [UDpClient.Status](#UDpClientStatus) variable or with the event [UDpClient.ClientStatusConnection](#OnClientStatusConnection)
+The ClientStatusConnection can be obtained by the [UDpClient.Status](#UDpClientStatus) variable or with the event [UDpClient.ClientStatusConnection](#OnClientStatus)

 ## FAQ

 <a name="GroupID"></a>
 ### GroupID
-GroupID is a way to organize your shipments with high performance, whenever you send bytes with the UDpServer or Client the GroupID will be obtained in the following events: [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient) and [UDpClient.OnReceivedBytesServer](#OnReceivedBytesServer).
+GroupID is a way to organize your shipments with high performance, whenever you send bytes with the UDpServer or Client the GroupID will be obtained in the following events: [UDpServer.OnReceivedBytes](#OnReceivedBytesClient) and [UDpClient.OnReceivedBytes](#OnReceivedBytesServer).

 -----